How ChessGate's AI Personalities Work

 Compares the candidate move to historical patterns of how the player differed from engine recommendations.

-Layer 4: Pattern Matching (Weight: 0.20)
+Layer 4: Pattern Matching

 What it measures: Does this move match tactical or positional patterns from the player's games?